-Personal data of more than 500m people, including credit card details, passport numbers and date of birth has been hacked.
+Personal data of more than 500m people, including credit card details, passport numbers, and date of birth has been hacked.
 Many are regarding this mishap as s “colossal” hack of Marriott International.

 The company’s primary sources said that they became aware of this infringement early in September.
 The information obtained by hackers contained names, mailing addresses, phone numbers, email addresses, and passport numbers.

-It has been heard that the hackers implemented on the instructions of the ministry of state security and the civilian spy agency.
+Though, the news says the hackers implemented on the instructions of the ministry of state security and the civilian spy agency.

 This discovery is made when Trump administration was planning to target China’s trade, cyber and economic policies within days.